masoudei/wordpress-mariadb-kubernetes/README.md

+# Wordpress & MariaDB on K8S

-# Wordpress & MariaDB Deployment on K8S using Manifests
+[strong]Wordpress & MariaDB Deployment on K8S using Manifests[strong]

 A simple tutorial to deploy Wordpress & MariaDB on kubernetes using manifests only